The history of the legendary Becker's convenience store in Toronto

 One of the many highlights of the Christmas season, for example, was indulging in that rich creamy nectar of the gods known as eggnog, and while you could find various offerings around town, nobody made eggnog as heavenly or affordable as the Becker's chain of dairy and convenience once did.

 Not only was their eggnog crafted to perfection, but also their popsicles, ice cream, milk, chocolate milk, soda, bread, juice, coffee, cream, donuts, hot dogs and pretty much everything else they put their name on.

 Legendary Canadian rockers Rush made a habit of accrediting "special thanks" to Becker's brand chocolate milk in many of their albums, leaving no doubt as to what majestic liquid was fuelling their complex progressive sound ship.

 Founded in Toronto in 1957, Becker's was the king of convenience stores, primarily because of their cheap prices, ubiquity in the GTA and of course their already mentioned champion selection of own-brand treats and sweets.

 For 80s kids prone to bouts of hyperactivity from guzzling bowls of Frosted Flakes doused in Becker's half and half cream chased down with grape soda and banana popsicles, this Dukes of Hazzard inspired commercial was as close to a direct hit as you could possibly get.

 Couche-Tard owned 7-Eleven and Mac's, and opted to phase out the Becker's brand in favour of Mac's (although the Becker's flower logo remained on other Couche-Tard properties such as Dairy Mart and Daisy Mart).

-While Mac'Beckers does produce a fairly decent but pricey eggnog, nothing since the demise of Beckers has come close to equaling their utterly toothsome flavour of that sweet Christmas infused beverage.
+While you can still get fairly decent but pricey eggnog in Ontario, nothing since the demise of Becker's has come close to equalling their utterly toothsome flavour of that sweet Christmas infused beverage.